 |Skills required||Spark, Kafka, Python, Java, Hive, etc.||SQL, Python, or R|

 |Supported Use cases||Predictive analytics, Machine learning, Deep learning, NLP, etc.||Enterprise reporting – sales dashboards, marketing dashboards, web scorecards, etc.|

 |Data Pipeline||ELT methodology – Extract, Load, and Transform later||ELT or ETL process depending on the use case|

 |Key guiding principle||Data accuracy and completeness||Support for high data volume, variety, value, and integrity of data|

-Data movement and data consolidation is the first and most critical stage in any data lake or a data warehousing initiative.
-As the diversity of your applications increase, so does the complexity of your data pipeline.
-Consolidating data from sales, marketing, analytics, Clickstream, customer support, log files, etc. is daunting even for seasoned data engineers.
+Data movement and data consolidation is the first and most critical stage in any data lake or data warehousing initiative.
+As the diversity of your applications increases, so does the complexity of your data pipeline.
+Consolidating data from sales, marketing, analytics, Clickstream, customer support, log files, etc., is daunting even for seasoned data engineers.
 It is not only daunting, but it is also costly to build and manage in-house.
-Why re-invent the wheel when Daton can you consolidate all your enterprise data in just a few clicks?
+Why re-invent the wheel when Daton can consolidate all your enterprise data in just a few clicks?